Have the gifts of the Spirit ceased? Has the Holy Spirit ceased His work and manifestation? Let’s take a look at this dividing doctrine.

 One must make clear what Paul is eluding to with the phrase “face to face” if the perfect here is the completed canon.
 The same language Paul uses is used throughout the Bible.
 Gen 32:30, Ex 31:11, and Deut 5:4, for example, use the phrase in the context of a physical “face to face,” interaction.
 The same context is used throughout the NT in verses such as 2 Cor 10:1 and 3 John 14.
 It seems reasonable to conclude Paul is using the same context here, that is a physical face to face interaction with Christ Himself.
-Also, the phrase “then I shall know fully, even as I am fully known,” seems to elude to our condition at the second coming (the final Resurrection).
+Also, the phrase “then I shall know fully, even as I am fully known,” seems to allude to our condition at the second coming (the final Resurrection).

 Another argument I’ve encountered is the misuse of the gifts.
 Since there has been so much misuse of the gifts throughout history, it is doubtful they are still present.
-Despite the obvious contradiction (the misuse of the gifts implies they exist to be misused) it is a faulty argument as the abuse of something doesn’t negate its existence.
+Despite the obvious contradiction (the misuse of the gifts implies they exist to be misused), it is a faulty argument as the abuse of something doesn’t negate its existence.
 This falls back into the context of 1 Corinthians, who were using the gifts immaturely and so needed correction.

 “Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.
 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.”